 The accepted dictionary definition of a carbon footprint is:

-Simply put, the extra carbon dioxide released into the atmosphere, increases in the greenhouse effect.
+Simply put, the extra carbon dioxide released into the atmosphere increases the greenhouse effect.

 Secondly, we also burn these same fossil fuels in other machines to generate electricity for other purposes.

-Thirdly, all these activities (and more), then contribute to the extra carbon dioxide release, which then continues to fuel the greenhouse effect.
+Thirdly, all these activities (and more) contribute to the extra carbon dioxide release, which then continues to fuel the greenhouse effect.

 How Do We Calculate Our Carbon Footprint?

-Every action we take therefore increases our individual carbon footprint.
-Only by knowing this we can take steps to reduce it and help to reduce the planetary consequences.
+Every action we take, therefore, increases our individual carbon footprint.
+Only by knowing this can we take steps to reduce it and reduce the planetary consequences.